CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

 <h1>FeeCollector.vy</h1>

-The `FeeCollector.vy` contract is the core contract when handling admin fees.
-This contract collects all the fees, while burner contracts handle the burning of the coins.
-The contract has a [`target`](#target) variable, which represents the coin for which all the various fee tokens are burnt into.

-The contract operates in different [epochs](#epochs) (phases) in which certain actions are possible.

 !!!github "GitHub"
     The source code of the `FeeCollector.vy` contract can be found on [:material-github: GitHub](https://github.com/curvefi/curve-burners/blob/main/contracts/FeeCollector.vy).

+The `FeeCollector` is the entry point for the fee burning and distribution mechanism and acts as a universal contract where all admin fees[^1] from various revenue sources within the Curve ecosystem are collected.
+The two main revenue streams for the DAO are fees collected from liquidity pools and the interest earned through crvUSD markets.

+Most admin fees are collected in "regular" tokens, though sometimes they are LP tokens.
+For the system, this distinction does not make any difference.

+The contract has a flexible architecture by introducing a [`target`](#target) variable, which represents the coin into which all the various fee tokens are burned.
+This variable can be changed to any token, although it requires a successfully passed on-chain vote, as this contract is under the control of the Curve DAO.

 ---

 ## **Epochs**

+The contract operates in different [epochs](#epochs) (phases) in which certain actions are possible.

 The `epoch` function and its related internal functions are used to determine the current operational phase of the contract based on the timestamp.
 The contract operates in different phases (epochs) that dictate what actions can be performed at any given time.
 This helps in organizing the contract's workflow and ensuring that certain operations only occur during specific periods.